nalply/steps/doc/About.md

     examples.StackTraceLimit:
       limit: Infinity

-then the application will be set `Error.stackTraceLimit` to `Infinity`.
+and also the step being injected somewhere, then the application will be set `Error.stackTraceLimit` to `Infinity`.

 ## Step versions

 Step versions are not initialized separately.
 Let's say we have steps `steps.Logger;first` and `steps.Logger;detailed`. `logger.init()` is called only once and its `stepId` is `steps.Logger`.
-Initialization must be prepare for all versions.
+Initialization must prepare for all versions.
 When running, the step can use:

 - `task.config(cb)` get the config of the step only.
 Two step versions of same